Unit Testing: Is It Worth the Effort?

 3.2 Unit Tests: A Waste-Generating Practice

-Writing a few unit tests every now and then is never a problem, but that’s not usually how it works.
+Writing a few unit tests now and then is never a problem, but that’s not usually how it works.

 In a real-world scenario, especially with TDD, you must write massive unit tests for every new feature.